(1788-1874)

 Jennings supported the belief that to have a good state of health and to prevent disease, you only had to supply the essentials of Health to the body.

 At the beginning of his journey of lifestyle care, he used placebos made from bread into “pills” as well as colored water.
-Patients expected a “pill or elixir” to magically heal the body.
+Patients expected a “pill or elixir” to heal the body magically.
 So he gave them “medication” with detailed instructions on the administration of the “drugs.”
 But in reality, his primary focus with the patient was on lifestyle changes.

 Thus, he began orthopathy, known as the “do-nothing cure.”
-He prescribed bathing, rest, pure air, fasting, a specific diet, and other hygienic factors.
+He prescribed a vegetarian diet, as he had been convinced by Dr. William Alcott of the benefits of a flesh-free diet.
+He also focused on bathing, rest, pure air, fasting, and other hygienic factors.

 Jennings’ teachings were based on his observation that there are vital laws of life: